FILMS

 For some of us, India’s single screen cinemas are a glorious architectural and cultural legacy to be celebrated, preserved and cherished.
 For others, they remain a place still frequented to see the movies.
 Yet others lament their widespread demise, remembering how within their crumbling edifices, the magic of the movies was first encountered, that thrill of being transported to worlds beyond our imagination experienced, or a lasting connection discovered with what was unfolding on the screen.

 However, cinema theatres are much more than just sites of nostalgia and personal memory.
 In their voluminous and darkened halls, many other stories are constantly playing out.
 Chronicles of hope and passion as they meet harsh economic realities.
 Accounts of traditional mores confronting contemporary ideas and narratives.
-Tales of millions of people across class, caste, gender, religion and age coming together to share the familiar and unfamiliar, joy and tears, song and dance, action and emotion.
-And anecdotes of how, despite the intimacy of the space and the kinships formed while watching a movie together, we often remain segregated across aisles of power, culture and difference.
+Tales of people across class, caste, gender, religion and age coming together to share the familiar and unfamiliar, joy and tears, song and dance, action and emotion.
+Anecdotes of how, despite the intimacy of the space and kinship formed while watching a movie together, we remain segregated across aisles of power, culture and difference.

 DIRECTOR'S STATEMENT